bitnami-labs/katacoda-scenarios/https-configuration/step2.md

     `sudo su -c "echo '127.0.0.1   example.com www.example.com' >> /etc/hosts"`{{execute}}

-    Lets try to create a new certificate on your own and replacing the default one.
-This is required when you need to create a real SSL certificate to associate it with your domains.

 2. Create a new private key with OpenSSL:

     `openssl genrsa -out server.key 2048`{{execute}}